topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 - `[DiscreteGradient-0] Computation performed using 2 MPI processes lasted: 2.172824`
 - `[DiscreteMorseSandwichMPI-0] Computation of persistence pairs performed using 2 MPI processes lasted: 1.895776`

+### Using another dataset
+To load another dataset, replace the string `backpack.vti` in the above Python script with the path to your input VTI file and run the script with `pvbatch` as described above.

 ## Inputs
 - [backpack.vti](https://github.com/topology-tool-kit/ttk-data/raw/dev/backpack.vti):  A CT scan of a backpack filled with items.